markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![Box1 Position](./assets/lesson-4/1750-box1-position-grid.png)

-CSS grid automatically positioned the remaining grid children by filling each row before wrapping to the following row.
+CSS Grid automatically positioned the remaining grid children by filling each row before wrapping to the following row.
 This default property comes from `grid-auto-flow`, which was set to `row`.

 Let's temporarily change this property to `column` by adding the CSS declaration to `grid-auto-flow: column;` for the following effect: